LasseWolter/What-happens-when-I-visit-a-webpage/materials/internet-connection-unicorn/info.md

 #### Wanna know more?

-1. _Every computer has such a numerical id called \_ip-address_.
-We have omitted some to make this experiment less confusing.\_
+1. Every computer has such a numerical id called _ip-address_.
+We have omitted some to make this experiment less confusing.
+The _ip-address_ is a so-called unique identifier meaning that if a component has an ip-address, it is guaranteed that no other component in the world has the same ip-address.
+Imagine it like the address of your home.
+If you give your exact address (including the country) to anyone in the world, they will be able to send you a package from anywhere in the world.